kchmck/vim-coffee-script/Readme.md

 ## CoffeeLint: Lint your CoffeeScript

-The `CoffeeLint` command runs [coffeelint](http://www.coffeelint.org/) (version 0.5.7 or later required) on the current file and adds any error-level issues to the quickfix list.
+CoffeeLint runs [coffeelint](http://www.coffeelint.org/) (version 0.5.7 or later required) on the current file and adds any error-level issues to the quickfix list.

   ![CoffeeLint](http://i.imgur.com/UN8Nr5N.png)